-Information regarding the role and identity of the designated safeguarding lead (and any deputies), should be provided to all staff on induction
+Information regarding the role and identity of the designated safeguarding lead (and any deputies), should be provided to all staff on induction.

-Local Stakeholder Boards / Trust Boards should have a Stakeholder Board member / Trustee (or equivalent) member to oversee accountability in respect of their schools or safeguarding arrangements.
+There should be a colleague on Local Stakeholder Boards / within Primary Advocates / and on the Trust Board to oversee accountability in respect of their schools' safeguarding arrangements.

-The Dartmoor Multi Academy Trust Director of Educational Welfare & Safeguarding is:
+The Dartmoor Multi Academy Trust safeguarding lead is: